NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > But Jesus, knowing their thoughts, said, “Why do you think evil in your hearts?

 Jesus is **knowing their thoughts** because he is omniscient, having the ability to know anything and everything.
 This is an attribute of God.
 See [Omniscience](#omniscience)

+## Matthew 9:38

+> therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.”

+in Matthew 13, it makes clear that the Lord of the Harvest is Jesus.
+Here Jesus is telling us to pray to him.
+Jesus accepts prayer because he is God.

 ## Matthew 14:25